Blue Economy

 • Interconnecting problems creates opportunities

-• Putting Nature back in the direction of its evolution
+• Putting Nature back on the right track of its evolution

 • Replace something with nothing